-Verona is full of beautiful churches, some of which are amongst the most significant in Italy.
+Verona is full of beautiful churches, some of which are among the most significant in Italy.
 These are the ones that really should not be missed…

 For the location of these Verona churches and other Verona sights you can visit our Verona map page.